idiazroncero/ojs-cleanrwd-theme/readme.md

 ### Install

-TODO
+- Download or clone the last release
+- Place the clean-rwd folder inside your OJS installation.
+The path is /plugins/themes
+- Go to /index/admin/settings and enable the theme

-### Customization and file structure
+### Config and develop

-In order to tailor the theme to your needs, you will have to be familiar at least with CSS.

-The beta version ships with little configuration options.
-Next versions will be ready to be easily customizable by using SCSS variables.
-Just access _init.scss, read the documentation, change the variables to meet your needs and compile your CSS using your weapon of choice.

-Use the following files in SASS folder to modify the theme and re-compile clean-rwd.css.

-### init
+The `SASS` folder includes all the files that compile to `/clean-rwd/clean-rwd.css`.

+The following files, placed under `/sass/init` hold the theme configuration.

 #### _fonts.scss

 Modify the `@import` statement to use your preferred fonts from Google Fonts.
+We can't support `<link>` tags since we decided not to modify the templates.
-Remember you'll have to modify the font variables as well.
+Remember you'll have to include a new font variable as well on `/sass/init/_init.scss`.

-#### _normalize.scss

-__This file is not intended to be modified.__

 #### _init.scss